js13kGames/check-yourself/README.md

 ## Playable Build

 Pick a checker and start jumpin' [here](https://phillipluther.github.io/check-yourself/).
+Standard-rules of checkers apply.
+Quick/dirty ...

+1. Jumps must be taken
+2. You can only jump in the direction of a valid move
+3. If you or your opponent can't move, you lose

 ## My JS13K Entry, 2017

 I submitted this night/weekend project to JS13K Games for 2017.
-JS13K a friendly competition where you try to build a game using HTML/CSS/JS only and have to keep your deliverables under 13k, compressed.
+JS13K is a friendly competition where you try to build a game using HTML/CSS/JS only and have to keep your deliverables under 13k, compressed.
 You have a month to complete it.

 Here's [more info](http://js13kgames.com/) on the competition.